develephant/coronium-core-docs/docs-src/docs/server-modules/files.md

 local ok, err = core.files.rename("imgs/image001.png", "image002.png")
 ```

-!!! note
+!!! note ""
-    This method will not move a file.
+    This rename method will not move a file.
 Any path supplied to the __new_name__ parameter will be ignored.